Updated on October 26, 2017

 To make your clothes smell especially nice, use scented ironing water in your iron or steamer.
 The Laundress adds the same fresh scents to their ironing water and spray starch products.

+Thank you for reading my post.
 Now it’s YOUR turn to chime in.
 Do you iron your clothes?
-If so, what are your favorite ironing tools and accessories?
+If so, what’s your favorite ironing tool of the trade?

 And if you liked this post, please give it a share.